 Moments in life happen so fast that it seems like nothing is taking place at all.
-Reality appears to be unexceptional at the time, as we move on quickly each day of our life.
-But the truth is that these life moments shared with other people helps us become who we are meant to be.
-We only understand the truth of these moments much later when we reflect on the path of our lives.
-Human interaction creates a unique journey leading to a personal identity we all try to craft for ourselves.
+Reality is unexceptional at the time, as we move on quickly each day of our life.

-The digital world has each of us taking lots of photographs without understanding the meaning of the moments in our own lives.
+It is just that simple.
+Today the digital world has each of us taking lots of photographs with our phones without taking the time to really understand the meaning of the moments in our own lives.
 The Internet creates a viewing experience that is too fast, too unedited and way too temporary.
-My path is to listen to people who want to capture an autobiographical version of their life and create a permanent in-depth record, moment by moment, for future generations to enjoy.
+I think there is a way to change this and my path with Archive Real Life is to listen to people who want to capture an autobiographical printed version of their life and create a permanent in-depth record, moment by moment, for future generations to enjoy.